Home >> Currencies >> Dollar >> Elektra

 When was Banco Azteca founded, who owns it or controls it, and where is its main headquarters?

 Banco Azteca was founded in 2002 and is part of the business ecosystem of Grupo Salinas, through Grupo Elektra.
 It is headquartered in Mexico City, Mexico and was built as a mass-market bank focused on financial inclusion, consumer lending, savings, payments and remittances.
 That ownership structure matters because the bank is closely linked to a broader retail and service network used by millions of customers in Mexico.
 For practical purposes, readers should understand Banco Azteca as a privately controlled Mexican bank whose corporate identity is tied to the Salinas business group and to its broad physical footprint in the country.
+The practical reading is to distinguish ownership, brand and local operation.

 What does Banco Azteca do in Mexico and how is it useful for an everyday user?